EVM vs PolkaVM¶

 PolkaExecution -.-> DifferencesNote

 However, this architectural difference becomes relevant in specific scenarios.
 Tools that attempt to download and inspect contract bytecode will fail, as they expect EVM bytecode rather than PolkaVM's RISC-V format.
-This primarily affects contracts using EXTCODECOPY
+Most applications typically pass bytecode as an opaque blob, making this a non-issue for standard use cases.

 High-Level Architecture Comparison¶